-- Final drafts must be submitted 3 weeks prior to the date in which materials are due for inclusion in the board's meeting packet. - 1.)
-Enter the page number for where the item resides within the CHNA in the purple section below for questions 1-6. draft and final versions - 2.)
-Answer yes or no for questions 7-9 in the purple section. draft and final versions - 3.)
-Enter the date adopted by the Board and complete the Signature Certification. final version only - 4.)
-Submit this form and the draft or final CHNA to Rachael Telfer (rachael.telfer@trinity-health.org) draft and final versions
+Final drafts must be submitted 3 weeks prior to the date in which materials are due for inclusion in the board's meeting packet.

+1.)
+Enter the page number for where the item resides within the CHNA in the purple section below for questions 1-6. - draft and final versions

+2.)
+Answer yes or no for questions 7-9 in the purple section. - draft and final versions

+3.)
+Enter the date adopted by the Board and complete the Signature Certification. - final version only

+4.)
+Submit this form and the draft or final CHNA to Rachael Telfer (rachael.telfer@trinity-health.org) - draft and final versions

-Requirements for the CHNA Page Number Notes
+Requirements for the CHNA

+Page Number

+Notes

-1 Cover, introduction, and executive summary
+1 Cover, introduction, and executive summary Individual cover page for each hospital, with logo Image: Cover page for each hospital, with logo

-Individual cover page for each hospital, with logo
+1 Individual cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

-Mission statement
+1 Mission statement Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

+1 Mission statement Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

+1 Mission statement Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

+1 Mission statement Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

+2 Summary of the previous CHNA Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo

-Summary of the previous CHNA
+2 Summary of the previous CHNA Image: Cover page for each hospital, with logo Image: Cover page for each hospital, with logo</td

-Executive summary, including significant health needs identified

-Date CHNA was adopted by Board

 2 Community served description

 Geographic area served, including a map

 How the population served was identified

 Demographics of population

 Health facilities owned/operated by RHM

 Services provided

-3 Process and methods used The data used, including sources Data table of quantitative data used, including sources (appendix) Data table of County Health Rankings for service area (appendix) Collaborative Partners Methods used to collect and analyze the data Description of any parties collaborated with or contracted/hired for data assistance 4 Community input State, local, tribal, regional or other health department (provide organ ization name) Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided Members or representatives of medically underserved, low-income, and minority populations and who they represent (provide organization name - if applicable) Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided Other persons who represent the broad interests of the community Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs
+3 Process and methods used Process and methods used The data used, including sources Data table of quantitative data used, including sources (appendix) Data table of County Health Rankings for service area (appendix) Collaborative Partners Methods used to collect and analyze the data Description of any parties collaborated with or contracted/hired for data assistance

+Community input State, local, tribal, regional or other health department (provide organization name) Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided Members or representatives of medically underserved, low-income, and minority populations and who they represent (provide organization name - if applicable) Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided Other persons who represent the broad interests of the community Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs